sammorton11/Space/README.md

 Features

-- Browse and search Mars rover images and videos
+- Browse and search images and videos from NASA
 - View the latest Mars weather information
 - View the Astronomy Picture of the Day (APOD)
 - Download and share space related files